Game-Theoretic Semantics for Alternating-Time Temporal Logic: Analysing embedded games

 \section{Analysing embedded games}

-In this section we will examine the properties of different versions of embedded games that occur as part of evaluation games.
+In this section we will examine the properties of different versions of embedded games that occur as parts of evaluation games.
 We associate with each state a \emph{winning time label} which describes how good that state is for the players.
 The optimal labels will be used to define a \emph{canonical strategy} which will be a winning strategy whenever there exists one.
-With these notions we can prove positional determinacy of the embedded games.
-We will also show that if players are allowed to announce sufficiently large ordinals as time limits, the bounded embedded games become essentially equivalent with corresponding unbounded embedded games.
-We will also analyse how the sizes of the needed ordinals depend on the \CGM in which the game is played.
+With these notions we shall prove positional determinacy of the embedded games.
+We will also show that if the players are allowed to announce sufficiently large ordinals as time limits, then bounded embedded games become essentially equivalent to corresponding unbounded embedded games.
+Furthermore, we shall analyse how the sizes of the needed ordinals depend on the \CGM in which the game is played.